jsha/servercert/docs/BR.md

 This method allows wildcard issuance.

-This method allows pruning domain labels when choosing ADN.
+This method allows pruning domain labels when choosing the ADN.

-This method allows CNAME lookups when choosing ADN.
+This method does not allow CNAME lookups when choosing the ADN.
+Note: Domain name resolution includes processing of CNAMEs, so validation under this method naturally includes processing CNAMES, even when the DNS query type is TXT or CAA.

 ##### 3.2.2.4.8 IP Address